DShawnPayton/Hello-World/README.md

 # Hello-World
-# THis is my first entry, the standard Hello World.
+# This is my first entry, the standard Hello World.
 # I am totally new to programming, with only a few small projects done.
 # Looking to get that eternal question answered.
 # That eternal question is: What is really going on?